VanessaMae1087/AM2R-Multitroid-Unofficial-Unofficial/PatchNotes/1.9/patchnotes.md

 **Turned Experimental settings into its own menu**
   - After itemsyncs were added, the Experimetnal toggle had no use, so it got replaced with the shortcut toggle.
 But we started having ideas of things we wanted to try, so instead of a toggle we gave it a full menu where individual settings could be edited.
-  - Currently, the only setting in there is teh ability to disable rollback gits, but more will be added in the future!
+  - Currently, the only setting in there is the ability to disable rollback gits, but more will be added in the future!

 **Septoggs are now killable!**
   - Someone tell M3D